 Vascular surgeons treat problems related to the blood vessels outside of your heart.
 The general name for this group of conditions is vascular disease.
 However, vascular disease is not just one disease, with one cause.

 You may see a vascular surgery specialist if you have:

-- Carotid artery disease, which affects the blood flow to your brain
+- Carotid artery disease: Affects the blood flow to your brain.

-- Peripheral artery disease (PAD), which affects the blood flow to your legs
+- Peripheral artery disease (PAD): Affects the blood flow to your legs.

-- Renal disease, which affects blood flow to your kidneys
+- Renal disease: Affects blood flow to your kidneys.

-- Varicose veins, which may be cosmetic or symptomatic
+- Varicose veins: May be cosmetic or symptomatic.